neilzilla/hass-renpho/README.md

 ### Installation

-> :+1: Some things have changed, notably folder name (not sure if it makes a difference) and you noo longer have to sniff the hash as I reverse engineered the password hashing!
+> :+1: Some things have changed, notably folder name (not sure if it makes a difference) and you no longer have to sniff the hash as I reverse engineered the password hashing!

 Copy this folder to `<config_dir>/custom_components/hass_renpho/`.